Pixels (2015 film): Filming

-Post-production
+Visual effects and post-production

-Most of the visual effects were handled by Digital Domain and Sony Pictures Imageworks with nine other VFX companies playing supporting roles, all under the leadership of supervisor Matthew Butler and producer Denise Davis.
+Most of the visual effects were handled by Digital Domain and Sony Pictures Imageworks alongside nine other VFX companies, all under the leadership of supervisor Matthew Butler and producer Denise Davis.
 Early tests began in October 2013, with most effects work starting after principal photography wrapped in September 2014 and finishing by June 2015.
 Video game characters would be built out of cubic voxels to resemble the low resolution pixel-based graphics from their original games, while also emitting light and having raster scan defects in its animation to make it appear as if they came from a CRT monitor.
 Along with the actual sprite sheets, a major inspiration to integrate the film's conceptualized character designs into the third dimension was the cabinet art, which Imageworks visual effects supervisor Daniel Kramer considered "was the intention the game creators wanted their technology to be, but the technology couldn't live up to creating that".
 The most complex character to model was Q*bert, who interacted the most with humans and whose head needed to appear circular despite being made out of voxels.
 A pivotal moment in the film is the Pac-Man sequence, where a giant Pac-Man pursues the protagonists through New York City in Mini Coopers that represent the ghosts from the origin series.
 The stereo team developed three-dimensional models of the main characters' faces using cyber scans of the actors.

-The animation team developed voxelized and three-dimensional versions of classic arcade characters, including Donkey Kong, Centipede and Pac-Man, to integrate them into live-action settings.
+The animation team developed voxelized and three-dimensional versions of arcade characters and elements, including Donkey Kong, Centipede and Pac-Man, to integrate them into a live-action setting.
 The voxelization process involved using boxes that changed per frame to mimic the pixel-based graphics, and was particularly challenging for characters with complex movements, such as Donkey Kong.
 Pac-Man's animation required the voxelization to allow light emission, using an extra Mini Cooper rigged with yellow light panels and generators that was driven in Toronto.
 Physical props, such as barrels, were constructed for key sequences to provide actors with reference points for interaction.
-In the Donkey Kong set, reflections on the stage and green screen required more digital replacements than anticipated.
+In the Donkey Kong set, reflections on the stage and greenscreen required more digital replacements than anticipated.

 Music

-The film score was composed by Henry Jackman, who had previously scored Disney's Wreck-It Ralph, conducted by Nick Glennie-Smith and performed by the Hollywood Studio Symphony.
+The film score was composed by Henry Jackman, conducted by Nick Glennie-Smith and performed by the Hollywood Studio Symphony.
 In June 2015, Waka Flocka Flame released a single entitled "Game On", featuring Good Charlotte, which serves as part of the film's soundtrack.
 Prominent contributions to the soundtrack include Cheap Trick's "Surrender" and a rendition of Queen's "We Will Rock You" remixed by Helmut VonLichten, the latter of which is featured during the Donkey Kong scenes.
 Additionally, a rendition of Tears for Fears' "Everybody Wants to Rule the World" is performed by Ludlow near the end of the film.
 Varèse Sarabande released the score soundtrack on July 24, 2015, the same day as the film's release.